arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/microphone_sensor/microphone_sensor.md

 You can run the sketch to see the result, it will show the data that the microphone is getting on the **Serial Plotter**.

-### Controlling the LED brightness
+### Controlling the blinking LED

-Now that you can get the microphone data, let's control the built-in RGB LED and change its brightness depending on the values.
+Now that you can get the microphone data, let's control the built-in RGB LED and change the speed of its blinking depending on the values.

 **4. Complete code**